Planning a Trip to Argentina: Travel Tips + Expenses

 Stopping by for a couple of nights, my hostel in El Calafate had a gorgeous view of the lake.
 A great vibe and a delicious barbeque, I met a lot of people here!

-This is one of the cleanest, nicest, calmest and homely hostels during my South America trip.
-Nestled on the outskirts of El Bolson, surrounded by mountains and gorgeous scenery, it's the perfect place to chill in a hammock on a summer's days.
-The hosts were lovely and picked me up from the bus station.
-They did regular trips to the supermarket for groceries for guests.
-And have the cutest cats!
+Nestled on the outskirts of El Bolson, surrounded by mountains and gorgeous scenery, it's the perfect place to chill in a hammock on a summer day.

 Hospedaje Penthouse gets booked out quickly.
 It has gorgeous views from the balcony over Bariloche.
 Christmas dinner here is a lot of fun too!